 where is the low-state level and is the high-state level.
 Replace the first term in the equation with to obtain the tolerance region for the high state.

-The following figure illustrates lower and upper 2% state boundaries (tolerance regions) for a positive-polarity bilevel waveform.
-The red dashed lines indicate the estimated state levels.
+This figure illustrates lower and upper 5% state boundaries (tolerance regions) for a positive-polarity bilevel waveform.
+The thick dashed lines indicate the estimated state levels.

 The settle seek duration defines the interval of time after